When doing your taxes this year, Kiplinger advises us not to overlook these tax deductions.

 - Costs of printing résumés, business cards, postage, and advertising.

 Members of the National Guard or military reserve may write off the cost of travel to drills or meetings.
 To qualify, you must travel more than 100 miles from home and be away from home overnight.
 If you qualify, you can deduct the cost of lodging and half the cost of your meals, plus an allowance for driving your own car to get to and from drills.
-For 2013 travel, the rate is 56.5 cents a mile, plus what you paid for parking fees and tolls.
+For 2015 travel, the rate is 57.5 cents a mile, plus what you paid for parking fees and tolls.
+You may claim this deduction even if you use the standard deduction rather than itemizing.

-Folks who continue to run their own businesses after qualifying for Medicare can deduct the premiums they pay for Medicare Part B and Medicare Part D, plus the cost of supplemental Medicare (medigap) policies.
-This deduction is available whether or not you itemize and is not subject the 7.5 percent of AGI test that applies to itemized medical expenses.
+Folks who continue to run their own businesses after qualifying for Medicare can deduct the premiums they pay for Medicare Part B and Medicare Part D, plus the cost of supplemental Medicare (medigap) policies or the cost of a Medicare Advantage plan.
+This deduction is available whether or not you itemize and is not subject to the 7.5 percent of AGI test that applies to itemized medical expenses for those age 65 and older.
 One caveat: you can't claim this deduction if you are eligible to be covered under an employer-subsidized health plan offered by either your employer (if you have a job as well as your business) or your spouse's employer (if he or she has a job that offers family medical coverage).

 This sounds complicated, but it can save you a lot of money if you inherited an IRA from someone whose estate was big enough to be subject to the federal estate tax.